 - City of Aspen.
 The Authority operates a variety of services pursuant to a contract with Aspen.
-Aspen pays the Authority the fully allocated operating costs of these services and is responsible for replacing its owned vehicles. - o Fixed Routes.
-There are three fixed routes within Aspen, which are: Cemetery Lane, Castle Maroon and Hunter Creek.
+Aspen pays the Authority the fully allocated operating costs of these services and is responsible for replacing its owned vehicles. - Fixed Routes.
+There are three fixed routes within Aspen, which are: Cemetery Lane, Castle Maroon, and Hunter Creek.
 These routes serve residential neighborhoods adjoining downtown Aspen.
 These services are paid for by Aspen and are free to users.
-These services operate from 6:20 a.m. until 2:00 a.m. during winter and summer seasons and from 7:00 a.m. until midnight during the spring and fall seasons. - O Dial-A-Ride Services.
+These services operate from 6:20 a.m. until 2:00 a.m. during winter and summer seasons and from 7:00 a.m. until midnight during the spring and fall seasons. - Dial-A-Ride Services.
 The East End Dial-A-Ride provides service two times per hour year-round.
 This service is free to users who use the three fixed routes.
 Those users who call for door pick up service pay a \$1.00 fare.
-This service operates from 6:30 a.m. until 1:45 a.m. during winter and summer seasons and from 7:00 a.m. until 7:45 p.m. during the spring and fall seasons. - o Highlands Direct Service.
+This service operates from 6:30 a.m. until 1:45 a.m. during winter and summer seasons and from 7:00 a.m. until 7:45 p.m. during the spring and fall seasons. - Highlands Direct Service.
 The Highlands Direct service provides direct service between Rubey Park in downtown Aspen and the Highlands Base Village.
-This service operates in winter and summer seasons only and is paid for by Aspen and is free to users. - o Galena Street Shuttle.
+This service operates in winter and summer seasons only and is paid for by Aspen and is free to users. - Galena Street Shuttle.
 The Galena Street Shuttle connects Aspen Mountain, on the south side of Aspen, to the Rio Grande parking garage, Post Office, Hunter Creek, and the Art Museum on the north side of Aspen.
-Services generally begins at 8:15 a.m. and ends at 5:00 p.m. daily during winter and summer seasons and is free to users. - O Cross Town Shuttle.
+Services generally begins at 8:15 a.m. and ends at 5:00 p.m. daily during winter and summer seasons and is free to users. - Cross Town Shuttle.
 The Cross Town Shuttle connects the West End and East End of Aspen, with half-hour fixed route service that travels from the Music Tent via 5th Street and Gillespie to 4th Street, 4th Street to Hallam Street, Hallam Street to Monarch Street, Monarch Street to Durant Avenue, Durant Avenue to Original Street, Original Street to Ute Avenue, and Ute Avenue to the Aspen Club.
 This service operates during the winter and summer seasons only.
-Generally, hours of operation are 8:00 a.m. until 9:00 p.m. during the winter season, and 7:54 a.m. to 11:00 p.m. during the summer season and is free to users. - o Aspen Music Festival Service.
+Generally, hours of operation are 7:45 a.m. until 11:00 p.m. during the winter and summer seasons and is free to users. - Aspen Music Festival Service.
 During the summer, scheduled shuttle services are provided for patrons and students of the Aspen Music Festival.
 Shuttle services are provided to and from the Music School campus, the Music Tent, and Burlingame seasonal housing and are free to users.